vic-ma/howtodismantle.github.io/_posts/2025-08-16-Influx-and-Chill-Writing-and-Querying-Time-Series-Data-with-Peakboard.md

   influxdb:2
 {% endhighlight %}

-After setup, the Influx DB is listening under the port 8086, so it can be access at `http://localhost:8086/`.
-We need to create an organisation first and within the organisation we need to create out first bucket to store the data.
+Once the container is running, InfluxDB listens on port 8086 at `http://localhost:8086/`.
+In the web UI, first create an organization and then your initial bucket to store data.

 ![image](/assets/2025-08-16/010.png)

-After that we create an API token for reading and writing the data from the outside.
-We find this option in the "API Token" section.
+Next, generate an API token for external reads and writes via the "API Tokens" section.

 ![image](/assets/2025-08-16/020.png)

-That's all we need to prepare as minimum requirement.
+With these steps complete, you're ready to send data.

 ## Writing data

-Inluf DB offers a very easy-to-use and powerful API for reading and writing data.
-The details can be checked [here](https://docs.influxdata.com/influxdb/v2/api/v2/).
-The call we're using for sending data will be `/api/v2/write?org=LosPollosHermanos&bucket=DismantleBucket&precision=s`.
-We need to provide the organsation along with the bucket the URL.
-The precision `s` means that the data point will be stored with a precison of one second.
+InfluxDB exposes a straightforward HTTP API for reads and writes.
+To insert data, we POST to `/api/v2/write?org=LosPollosHermanos&bucket=DismantleBucket&precision=s`.
+The `org` and `bucket` parameters identify where the point will be stored, and `precision=s` indicates that timestamps use second resolution.

-We will send a HTTP POST to submit the data.
-The body is a very specific format as shown in the example.
-The actual name of the measure will be `Temperature`.
-As there might be several places to detected this measure we name the place `lab`, Furthermore we submit the actual value.
-The exact format and syntax can be checked in the linked documentation.
+The request body uses InfluxDB's line protocol.
+In the example below the measurement is `temperature`, we tag the sensor as `lab`, and store the field value `26.3`.

 {% highlight text %}
 temperature,sensor=lab value=26.3
 {% endhighlight %}

-In our sample Peakboard app we just let the user write a value.
+In our sample Peakboard app the user can enter a value.

 ![image](/assets/2025-08-16/030.png)

 The next screenshot shows the Building Block behind the submit button.
 We use a placeholder text to inject the user's value into the body of the HTTP call.
-Beside the body we need to addtwo headers:
+Besides the body, we need to add two headers:

-- `Content-Type` must be set to `application/json`
+- `Content-Type` must be set to `text/plain`
-- `Authorization` must be set to `Token MyAPITokenFromTheInflusAdminPortal`
+- `Authorization` must be set to `Token <YourInfluxAPIToken>`

 ![image](/assets/2025-08-16/040.png)

-After testing this code we should be able to find the submitted value in the Influx Data Explorer.
+After sending the request you should see the submitted value in the Influx Data Explorer.

 ![image](/assets/2025-08-16/050.png)

 ## Query data

-Querying data is actually also relatively straight foward and can be done with one single API call.
-However the returned data is not in a JSON format that is convenient to use right away.
-It comes in weird CSV format that needs some more processing intelligence as there are multiple header lines and other stuff to get rid of before processing the raw data.
-That's why it is recommended to use the [InfluxDB Extension](https://templates.peakboard.com/extensions/InfluxDB/index).
-With the help of this extension all data formatting issues are solved very elegantly.
+Querying data is just as straightforward.
+A single API call returns the results, but the response comes in a CSV format with multiple header lines that requires extra parsing.
+To avoid that hassle, use the [InfluxDB Extension](https://templates.peakboard.com/extensions/InfluxDB/index), which handles the formatting for you.

 The screenshot below shows the extension in action.
-Here's are the paramters to be filled:
+Provide the following parameters:

-- `URL` need to be filled with the URL of the query API call including the orgnisation name, e.g. `http://localhost:8086/api/v2/query?org=LosPollosHermanos`
+- `URL` needs to be filled with the URL of the query API call including the organization name, e.g. `http://localhost:8086/api/v2/query?org=LosPollosHermanos`
-- `Token` is API Token
+- `Token` is the API token
-- `FluxQuery` is the query string to decibe the reuqested data
+- `FluxQuery` is the query string to describe the requested data

-The query we use in our sample is simple: First we provide the name of the bucket, the `range` descibes the time range (last 2 hours) of a certain sensor (`temperature`) with a certain attribute (`value`).
-And we want to aggregate the data and detec the maximum value within the given time range.
+Our sample query is straightforward: read from `DismantleBucket`, limit the range to the last two hours, filter for the `temperature` measurement and its `value` field, and then return the maximum value in that window.

 {% highlight text %}
 from(bucket: "DismantleBucket")